Tiarasxm/FYP/README.md

 # ShapeRush

 ShapeRush is a fitness platform that connects users with fitness professionals and helps track workouts, meals, water, and health metrics.
-It consists of a Next.js website for account management and administration, and a Flutter mobile app for clients and professionals.
+It consists of a Next.js website for account management and administration, and a Flutter mobile app for users(clients) and professionals.

 ## Overview